Steve Corino: WWE (2016–present)

 In November 2016, Corino worked as a guest trainer at the WWE Performance Center.
 Shortly afterwards, it was reported that he had signed to become a full-time trainer for WWE, starting January 2017.
 On January 12, 2017, it was confirmed that Corino was now working for WWE.
 According to Pro Wrestling Torch in September 2017, Corino teaches the advanced class at the WWE Performance Center, the third of four levels of classes.
+In November 2018, it was revealed that Corino was also working as a producer for WWE.

-In November 2018, it was revealed through a leaked script of NXT Takeover WarGames that same month that Corino is currently working with NXT as a producer as he was credited for the NXT Championship match between champion Tommaso Ciampa and The Velveteen Dream for a role as a producer for that particular match.
+On August 27, 2021, Corino broke his retirement for a single night, appearing at the Premier Wrestling Federation's "Colby Corino's 25th Anniversary Show", where he unsuccessfully challenged his son Colby for the PWF Crystal Coast Oceanic Championship.

 Personal life

 Corino is the older brother of retired independent wrestler Allison Danger, and has a half-brother whose first name is also Steven.

 Corino married Nicole Holmstock on June 14, 1997.
 Together they have a son, Colby (born August 28, 1996), who is a professional wrestler.
 Corino and Nicole divorced in 2003.
 On November 12, 2005, Steve Corino got engaged to his Finnish girlfriend Saana-Maria Huhtimo.
-They were married on May 12, 2006 in North Carolina.
+They were married on May 12, 2006, in North Carolina.
 However, the couple separated in mid-2008, divorcing the following year.
 Corino married Jordan Pennypacker in 2013, and had their first child together, a son named Beckham, or "Becks" for short.

 Corino has repeatedly stated that his favorite old school wrestlers are Tommy Rich and Tully Blanchard.
 Corino has said that his favorite match while in ECW was the infamous Texas Bullrope Match against Dusty Rhodes at Living Dangerously 2000.

 Corino hosts the Extreme Odd Couple podcast with Rob Dimension, where they talk about professional wrestling and their personal lives.